 For depression, especially in severe instances, hurting one’s self physically happens.
 Worse, the sufferer thinks and plans of ending his own life.

 Remember, no matter what self-assessment for paranoia you do for yourself or for someone you care about, getting help for it is very vital.
+“Professional help or meds can make a big difference and bring relief, not shame,” Carrie Barron, MD, wrote.
 You or a loved one doesn’t need to meet any professional standards for the condition to talk to a therapist.
 And if you’re afraid to speak to one face-to-face, you can always opt for online counseling.

 Help for paranoia is accessible, so don’t wait for the rope to reach its end before you grab it.